 Psychology and the Weather

-I am one of the world’s few psychometeorologista - working at the intersection of psychology and the weather.
+I am one of the world’s few psychometeorologists - working at the intersection of psychology and the weather.
 I am carrying out research into our memory for weather forecasts, for the weather itself, how the weather affects us, and why so many people are interested in the weather.
 See my publications page for the work published so far, but particularly my book The Psychology of Weather.
+How does the weather affect our behaviour?
+Do we really get angier when it gets hotter?
+Just why are we always dreaming of a white Christmas?
+Surely we all love it when the sun shines?
+Are we really more passionate in spring?
+What is seasonal affective disorder?
+And much, much more.
+Available from all good book stores and from online sites, such as Amazon:

 Severe Weather in Britain